omarkafi-554/Design-and-Implementation-of-an-Autonomous-Context-Aware-Deception-Framework/README.md

 4.  **Classifies** each attacker as **Bot** or **Human** — Random Forest ML
 5.  **Validates** against real-world data — UWF-ZeekData22 dataset

-> **Why "Context-Aware"?**
-> The system scans its own exposed services, discovers that SSH (port 22) is exposed, and autonomously deploys a Cowrie SSH honeypot — a decision driven by observed context, not static configuration.

 ---